fullmetalbrackets/blog/src/content/blog/setting-up-a-container-stack-with-docker-compose.md

 ## Setting up the Compose file

-For setting up multiple containers via CLI we'll be using <a href="https://docs.docker.com/compose/" target="_blank">Docker Compose</a>, which uses YAML files for configuration.
+For setting up multiple containers via CLI we'll be using <a href="https://docs.docker.com/compose/" target="_blank" data-umami-event="container-stack-compose-docs-compose">Docker Compose</a>, which uses YAML files for configuration.
 Below is a `compose.yaml` based on own:

 ```yaml
 services: